Electronics tech from Chrstchurch.

 Fil loves being part of the unique, international crew.
 ‘In the Community on board we have many different cultures all coming from different belief systems.
 We are able to work alongside others, I think that’s something you don’t get anywhere else, with such a broad spectrum of age and experience.
 As I got to know the crew that I work alongside with, I learnt that more about the stories that brought them there, and the way they view God and life.’

-helps us prioritise the maintenance of ships equipment, so we have regular work come up too.
+helps us prioritise the maintenance of ship equipment, so we have regular work come up too.
 Faultfinding a giant network of electrical and electronic circuitry can be overwhelming.
 I am thankful for my previous experience which has taught me how to approach such situations.’

 ‘My work often takes me all over the ship, so working in the hospital is part of daily activities.
-At first I found it really hard working amongst people who are either going to or have had surgery.
+At first, I found it really hard working amongst people who are either going to or have had surgery.
 After a while, I started to see hope being restored, especially in the kids, when their energy and smiles on their faces spring back.’

 ‘The awesome thing about Mercy Ships before anything else is that we will take care of [our patients’] physical needs.
 No matter what background you come from, you can leave here better than you came.
 People are loved no matter what.’